jakubjirous/interactive-rating-component/.swm/a-complete-guide-to-submitting-solutions-on-frontend-mentor.xa0zy.sw.md

 *   They make it easy to connect your repo (GitHub, GitLab, BitBucket) and publish to a live URL.

-*   For more information on getting set up, head over to the Vercel documentation – [https://vercel.com/docs](https://vercel.com/docs?redirected=1).
+*   For more information on getting set up, head over to the [Vercel documentation](https://vercel.com/docs).

 ### Netlify

 *   Netlify is another incredible tool that is worth getting to know as a front-end developer.
 It’s effortless to connect your repo and publish it to a live URL which will track any changes you make to your code.

-*   To get set up with Netlify, check out the Netlify docs – [https://docs.netlify.com/](https://docs.netlify.com/)
+*   To get set up with Netlify, check out the [Netlify docs](https://docs.netlify.com/).

 ### GitHub Pages